castorini/anserini/README.md

 + v0.3.0: December 16, 2018 [[Release Notes](docs/release-notes/release-notes-v0.3.0.md)]
 + v0.2.0: September 10, 2018 [[Release Notes](docs/release-notes/release-notes-v0.2.0.md)]
 + v0.1.0: July 4, 2018 [[Release Notes](docs/release-notes/release-notes-v0.1.0.md)]

+## Historical Notes

++ Anserini was upgraded to Java 11 at commit [`17b702d`](https://github.com/castorini/anserini/commit/17b702d9c3c0971e04eb8386ab83bf2fb2630714) (7/11/2019) from Java 8.
+Maven 3.3+ is also required.
++ Anserini was upgraded to Lucene 8.0 as of commit [`75e36f9`](https://github.com/castorini/anserini/commit/75e36f97f7037d1ceb20fa9c91582eac5e974131) (6/12/2019); prior to that, the toolkit uses Lucene 7.6.
+Based on [preliminary experiments](docs/lucene7-vs-lucene8.md), query evaluation latency has been much improved in Lucene 8.
+As a result of this upgrade, results of all regressions have changed slightly.
+To replicate old results from Lucene 7.6, use [v0.5.1](https://github.com/castorini/anserini/releases).

 ## References